fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 Instant access to patient records.
 Knowing the medical history of a patient (earlier illnesses, medicines tried earlier, allergies, hereditary problems, general health, current medication, etc.) simplifies the problem of diagnosis and minimizes the chance of mistakes.

 13. What are some uses of software in entertainment?
 List some.

+Hollywood and Pixar use software for 3D animations.
+MP3 players and phones are small computers that run software that can be used to play music and watch videos.

 14. What general properties do we expect from good software?